Bayside (band): Interrobang, and Acoustic Volume 3 (2019–2022)

-The Red EP, The Blue EP, and There Are Worse Things Than Being Alive (2022-2024)
+The Red EP, The Blue EP, and There Are Worse Things Than Being Alive (2022–present)

 In May 2022, the band announced that they would be releasing an EP later in the year.
 With this announcement came the EP's first single, "Strangest Faces".
 On August 11, the second single, "Good Advice", was released, and on October 19, The Red EP was fully released via Hopeless Records.

 The band then released The Blue EP on March 17, 2023, also via Hopeless Records.

 After over a year without a release, Bayside released a new single, "Castaway," on January 25, 2024, simultaneously announcing an upcoming North American tour.

 On February 22, the band announced their ninth studio album, There Are Worse Things Than Being Alive, set for release on April 5, alongside a physical release on May 10 through Hopeless Records.

 Shortly after, the single "The Devils" was released on February 24, 2024.
 This was followed up by the announcement of the band's new single, "Miracle" on March 13.
 The single began streaming the next day on March 14, 2024, via Hopeless Records.
 The band would then begin streaming There Are Worse Things Than Being Alive on April 5, 2024, via Hopeless Records.
 The album featured all songs present in The Blue EP, alongside songs new to the release.

+On July 19, 2024, Bayside released a cover of "Aside", originally by Canadian indie rock band The Weakerthans.

+On March 28, 2025, Bayside released a re-recorded version of their song "Devotion And Desire" from their 2005 self-titled album.

+On June 26, 2026, Bayside released a new EP "Anywhere But Here", which featured four existing songs and a previously unreleased track "Monster" from their 2011 album "Killing Time".
+Notably, the EP was released via Fearless Records, as opposed to their usual partner, Hopeless Records.

+On July 24, 2026, Bayside released another EP "Proxima Centauri B", which featured a "Killing Time" B-side track "Battle Scars", along with four existing songs.

+On August 21, 2026, Bayside released a third EP "Bark At The Moon", which featured the "Killing Time" B-side track "Don't Come Easy", along with four previously released songs.